What is a Trade School? Everything You Need to Nnow

-- Program lengths can vary from 10 weeks to 2 years
+- Trade certificates at community colleges, technical schools, and trade schools can vary in length from 10 weeks to 2 years.

-Keep in mind, the credits at trade schools typically do not transfer to a community college or a university.
+- Keep in mind, the credits at trade schools or programs typically do not transfer to a community college or a university.
 Also, at the end of a trade program, you get a certificate in the field you studied, but not a degree.

-Some things to consider when looking at Trade Schools and their programs are:
+Some things to consider when looking at Trade Schools and their programs:

 - Salary potential